NICHD-BSPC/intro-rnaseq-hpc/lessons/wk3_lesson02_STAR_qualimap.md

 ---
 title: "QC with STAR and Qualimap"
 author: "Harvard HPC Staff, Modified by Sally Chang at NICHD"
-date: Last Modifed February 2025
+date: Last Modifed April 2025
 ---

 Approximate time: 45 minutes

+### NOTE:
+To make names more generalized for the next course, `/data/Bspc-training/shared/rnaseq_jan2025` is now `/data/Bspc-training/shared/rnaseq_mov10` .
+Make sure to edit any scripts that refer to the shared data!

 ## Learning Objectives: